amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 ## Doubly Linked Lists

-Doubly linked list nodes has double references (next and previous).
-We are also going to keep track of the list first and last element.
+Doubly linked list nodes have double references (next and previous).
+We are also going to keep track of the list first and the last element.

 {% codeblock Doubly Linked List lang:js %}
 class LinkedList {